-The Miniature Horse; Feeding, Turnout, and Safe Fencing.
+The Miniature Horse; Feeding, Turnout, and Safe Horse Fencing

-have produced a tiny equine that retains all of the characteristics of a full sized horse.
-They sport various color and coat
+produced a tiny equine that retains all of the characteristics of a full sized horse.
+They sport various color and coat patterns and,

-apples,

 or even slices of watermelon in moderation.
 Coarse hays are hard for miniature horses to digest.
-Soft grass hays,
+Soft grass hays, such as a

 To determine your mini’s weight, use a weight tape or use the following conversion:

 Estimated Body Weight (pounds) = (9.36 x girth inches) + (5 x body length in inches) – 348.5

 Getting an accurate weight is important as most miniature horse owners tend to underestimate their minis total weight.
 Knowing your

 mini’s weight is especially important before administering medications, supplements, or when de-worming.